Plymouth College has an extensive list of different subject options for the Sixth Form pupils to select when choosing their subjects.

 An A Level mathematician currently has six, fifty minute lessons per fortnight shared equally between two teachers and should expect to produce at least 3 hours of homework per week.

-In the last three years, our pupils have gone on to study Mathematics at the universities of Oxford, UCL, Leeds and Sheffield.
-We have helped engineers achieve places at Imperial, Durham, Edinburgh and Loughborough, while the subject has been a popular choice for those going on to study Medicine.
+In the last three years, our pupils have gone on to study Mathematics at the universities of Cambridge, UCL, Leeds, York and Sheffield.
+We have helped engineers achieve places at Imperial, Durham, Edinburgh, Bath and Loughborough, while the subject has been a popular choice for those going on to study Medicine and Economics.

 Pupils in Lower and Upper Sixth can choose between studying the EDUQAS A Level PE or the EDEXCEL BTEC level 3 extended diploma in sport (outdoor adventure).
 You do not have to have studied PE at GCSE level to study either of these courses.